Lightbulb socket: Edison screw bases

 The light bulb commonly used since the early 20th century for general-purpose lighting applications, with a pear-like shape and an Edison screw base, is referred to as an "A-series light bulb."
 This most common general purpose bulb type would be classed as "A19/E26" or the metric version "A60/E27".

 Bi-post

 With bi-post bases, the lamp orientation is fixed so that the filament will always be in the focal plane.
-Filament configurations such as the C13D (coiled, zig-zagged) emit far more light perpendicular to the zig-zag than parallel to it.
+Filament configurations such as the C13D (coiled, zigzagged) emit far more light perpendicular to the zigzag than parallel to it.